Singin’ The Winter Blues

 I don’t live in Florida or Rjuka, and I have not the time or inclination to erect giant mirrors on Willis Tower.
 But I am going continue to be proactive.
 I have made do right here staring into the light and it has worked.

+NOTE: My One-woman show A Little Bit Not Normal- A serious comedy about depression is touring.
 This Blog, the show, talk back sessions, community writing workshops, articles in publications & the book- is part of my iniative to become part of the national conversation around mental Illness.
-Kickstarter will be launched later this year.
 I hope you’ll join me- because its 1 in 4 of us suffer sometime in our lives- and much of that time it is in silence.